jpsim/AWSPics/README.md

 You'll also receive an email to approve the SSL certificate request, which you should complete quickly, so that the rest of the deployment can proceed.

+### Note on ImageMagick Layer for Lambda
+When Amazon deprecated Node.js 8.10, they removed ImageMagick from the Amazon Linux 2 AMIs that are required to run Node.js 10.x.
+Again, ImageMagick is no longer bundled with the Node.js 10.x runtime.
+This fix may also help with running on Node.js 12.x in the future.
+This provides a Lambda Layer (essentially a library) for your Lambda function that makes the existing code work with Node.js 10.x.

 ##### Note on SSL Cert
 AWS Certificate Manager now supports SSL cert verification via DNS validation.
 It is recommended that you manually request the certificate for your hosted zone and chose DNS validation method for much faster validation.
 Then use the resulting ARN in your config.
 You can also leave this config key empty to create the certificate as normal.

 Once the initial deployment is done, you'll need to point your domain's DNS settings to add a CNAME to the newly created CloudFront Distribution URL, which